 The most engaged employees:

-- Understand and can articulate how their role fits into the bigger picture, and they are committed to being a key contributor to the bottom line.
+- Understand and can articulate how their role fits into the bigger picture, and are committed to being a key contributor to the bottom line.

 - Set and meet aggressive goals and deadlines, proactively raising the bar for their own performance in a way that is quantifiable.
 They are productive, not just “busy.”